Developer Guide

 Proposed implementation

-, the check for the same tutor using their names can be replaced with one
+In the isEquals method in the Name.java, the check for the same tutor using their names can be replaced with one

 that removes capitalisation of the tutors’ names before checking if they are equal.